Capture your journeys through more than just data with Xplova - Cycling Weekly

 Detailed maps from around the world are free to download on the device, too – all developed using OS maps and marking the way with turn by turn prompts for users riding anywhere from Alaska to the alps.

-The unmistakable highlight of the Xplova X5 Evo is its unique camera function -.
+The unmistakable highlight of the Xplova X5 Evo is its unique camera function.
 However, it’s not a unit that’s lacking when it comes to cycling specific data.

 The unit displays all of the information you’d expect: speed, cadence, heart rate, power, time, distance, altitude, gradient and Di2 information when used with the relevant monitors.
 Unlike other brands, it’s chosen to provide the metrics in a graphical, full colour dashboard designed to make digesting information quick and easy.